ivana47/Certificate-App/README.md

 **Certificate App - React Frontend Implementation**

 Welcome to the Certificate App project.
-In this endeavour, I had the privilege of working on the front end implementation for DCCS Tuzla, a challenging yet rewarding experience.
+In this project, I had the privilege of working on the front end implementation for DCCS Tuzla, a challenging yet rewarding experience.

 The Certificate App exemplifies my commitment to learning and adapting to new technologies, as I tackled React for the first time.